Young Green Entrepreneur Programme

 Garden Design and Implementation Project

-Back in November Year 9 Design and Technology students at St Gabriel’s College took part in a garden design project for their playground.
+In autumn 2019, Year 9 Design and Technology students at St Gabriel’s College took part in a garden design project for their playground.
 Four volunteers from Workspace helped the class to develop their project management and budgeting skills.
 The class were split into teams and the final plan was based on the winning design.

 Earlier this Summer, we worked with environmental charity Groundwork to implement this design into the St Gabriel College playground.
 15 Workspace volunteers plus four students from St Gabriel’s College spent the day building bench planters (from scratch) and planting fruit trees, ferns, flowers and edibles.